q3769/conseq4j/README.md

 1. the conseq's maximum count of concurrent executors
 2. each executor's task queue size (See [Javadoc on capacity](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html#LinkedBlockingQueue-int-) of a bounded `BlockingQueue`)

-As always, even with unbounded capacities as in Build 0, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:
+As always, even with unbounded capacities as in Option 0, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:

-#### Build 0: all default, unbounded capacities
+#### Option 0: all default, unbounded capacities

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().build();
 ```

-The conseq in Build 1 has a max of 10 concurrent executors, each executor has an unbounded task queue size:
+The conseq in Option 1 has a max of 10 concurrent executors, each executor has an unbounded task queue size:

-#### Build 1: partially bounded on max concurrent executors
+#### Option 1: partially bounded on max concurrent executors

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```

-The conseq in Build 2 has an unbounded max number of concurrent executors, each executor has a task queue size of 20:
+The conseq in Option 2 has an unbounded max number of concurrent executors, each executor has a task queue size of 20:

-#### Build 2: partially bounded on task queue size
+#### Option 2: partially bounded on task queue size

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().singleExecutorTaskQueueSize(20).build();
 ```

-The conseq in Build 3 has a max of 10 concurrent executors, each executor has a task queue size of 20.
+The conseq in Option 3 has a max of 10 concurrent executors, each executor has a task queue size of 20.
 Note that, in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):

-#### Build 3: fully bounded on both max concurrent executors and task queue size
+#### Option 3: fully bounded on both max concurrent executors and task queue size

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();